top of page

 Mexican elector's identification (IFE or INE)

-Note: SSVEC often provides funding for additional scholarships to their members; therefore, if you would like to be considered for an SSSVEC scholarship, you will be asked to supply your SSVEC membership number.
+Note: SSVEC often provides funding for additional scholarships to their members; therefore, if you would like to be considered for an SSVEC scholarship, you will be asked to supply your SSVEC membership number found on your utility statement.

 Question 4 (100-300 words) - Discuss any special personal or family circumstances affecting your need for financial assistance.
 Any challenges or barriers you have in order to obtain a college education?